Campus Leadership Programs

 Each year, AAUW’s campus leadership programs shape the lives of thousands of college women to be the next generation of leaders.
 Students who belong to the college/university partners members program will receive priority application preference.

 Campus Action Projects are annual, grant-funded, student-led projects that allow students to take action on women’s issues on campus.
-Learn how you can fight gender bias and stereotypes on campus this year.
+Learn how students are fighting gender bias and stereotypes at their schools this year.